 More About IRTH U

-Gain hands-on experience & receive professional instruction for each step* of planning & building a Tiny Home on Wheels!
+Gain hands-on experience & receive professional instruction for every step* of planning & building a Tiny Home on Wheels!
 Building Workshops are held 2 weekends a month.
 8 hours per day on Saturday & Sunday x 16 weekends

 = 256 total hours of instruction & building experience.
 PLUS full-course students receive: 8 Zoom Classes on topics for Tiny Home Builders, DIYers & Entrepreneurs 1 Zoom Class per month Jan through August lasting 1.5+ hours = 12+ more hours of instruction and Q&A time with the professionals!
 Zoom Class Topics include: